Te Auaunga (Oakley Creek)

 Background

-During the 1840’s, land in Te Tātua a Riukiuta (Three Kings mountains) and Pukewīwī / Puketāpapa (Mt Roskill) was taken from mana whenua by the Crown and sold on to settlers.
-The remaining native forests were removed and water from Te Auaunga was diverted for livestock farming.
+During the 1840s, the Crown took land in Te Tātua a Riukiuta and Pukewīwī / Puketāpapa from mana whenua and sold it to settlers.
+They removed remaining native forests and diverted water from Te Auaunga for livestock farming.
 Large scale quarrying of Te Tātua-o-Riukiuta provided a major source of aggregate materials that contributed to colonial expansion across the isthmus.

-In the 1920’s, Te Wai-a-Rakataura (wetlands in the area) were drained to create land for large scale housing developments.
-Te Auaunga was then further modified in the 1930s and channeled into a 1.3 km culvert to address flooding.
-However this led to further flooding, putting over 100 homes and residents’ lives at risk.
+In the 1920s, settlers drained Te Wai-a-Rakataura to create land for large scale housing developments.
+In the 1930s they channeled the awa into a 1.3 km culvert to address flooding.
+However, this led to more flooding that put over 100 homes and residents’ lives at risk.
 Over time Te Auaunga became polluted and its mauri became degraded and diminished.
-This created flow-on effects impacting the Waitematā Harbour, especially Mōtū Manawa-Pollen Island Marine Reserve.
+The flow-on effect impacted the Waitematā Harbour, especially Mōtū Manawa-Pollen Island Marine Reserve.

 A natural stream flowing past native plantings in an urban setting with a pathway alongside.